Igor-Cruz/Igor-Cruz/README.md

 **About me**

-📍 From Bahia, living in Lauro de Freitas
+📍 From Bahia, live in Lauro de Freitas

 👮‍♂️ Cape of the Brazilian Navy